google/tensorstore/docs/installation.rst

    If you have not already done so, you need to run the :file:`/Applications/Python 3.{x}/Install Certificates.command` script in your Python installation directory.
-Refer to the the documentation at :file:`/Applications/Python 3.{x}/ReadMe.rtf` for more information.
+Refer to the documentation at :file:`/Applications/Python 3.{x}/ReadMe.rtf` for more information.

 TensorStore depends on a number of third-party libraries.
 By default, these